-Slaggert is currently the only person to be involved with the Notre Dame hockey program for 20-plus seasons as he has been involved with the program for 22 years as a player and coach.
-He holds the unique distinction of having played for the first two coaches of the modern era of Notre Dame hockey - Lefty Smith and Ric Schafer - while also serving as an assistant for Schafer, Dave Poulin and Jeff Jackson.
+A part of three Frozen Four runs under Jackson, Slaggert holds the unique distinction of having played for the first two coaches of the modern era of Notre Dame hockey - Lefty Smith and Ric Schafer - while also serving as an assistant coach for Schafer, Dave Poulin and Jackson.

-The Irish also have had 31 players from the U.S. National Team Development Program play at Notre Dame with 14 playing for the U.S. Junior National Team in the World Junior Championships.
+The Irish also have had 37 players from the U.S. National Team Development Program play at Notre Dame, while 18 Irish players have suited up for the U.S. Junior National Team in the World Junior Championships.

 Slaggert's first venture into coaching came in 1989 with the Amerisport International European Hockey Tour and he returned to Notre Dame in 1992.

 Slaggert and his wife, Tara, were married in the summer of 1996.
 The couple resides in South Bend with their hockey-playing sons Graham, Landon and Carter.
 Graham has signed a National Letter of Intent to join the Irish and will skate for the Cedar Rapids RoughRiders (USHL) in 2017-18.